ALASKA/CANADA

 support@gaiagirlspassages.org

-Note: Gaia Girls Passages provides circles of support, inspiration and encouragement through nature and soul based after school groups, summer camps, and rite of passage ceremonies for female-identified youth, grades K-12 and their mothers (or female care-givers) in the Bay Area of California. .
+Note: Gaia Girls Passages provides circles of support, inspiration and encouragement through nature and soul-based after school groups, summer camps, and Rite of Passage ceremonies for youth (girls and gender expansive), grades 2-12 and their mothers or female care-givers in the Bay Area of California.

 GirlVentures